etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

   input: './App.tsx',
   output: [
     {
-    //Path where the application build will be generated.
+    //Change the javapackge in the path where the application build will be generated.
-      file: '../web/com.etendoerp.subapp.base/subappexample.js',
+      file: '../web/<java package>/subappexample.js',
       format: 'cjs',
       exports: 'auto',
       strict: false,